 "And just keep your head up too.
 It can be a stressful situation, but if you're working as hard as you can, you need to relax to keep a hang of things," Eaton said.
 "Being in depressed mode is not going to help your business or employees, and they need you to have a clear head."

 "I keep hearing the words 'new normal' in the media and from colleagues, but the reality is that we are now living in a new economy.
 The sooner that we pivot our businesses toward this new economy, the better off we all will be … Not all of us can pivot our businesses, of course, but those of us who can need to do it now.
 It is a good exercise for all of us, as business owners, to take some time to step away from the day to day and think hard through the consequences of what is happening.
 I scheduled a few hours every week for calls with industry leaders whom I respect to discuss the current situation and walk through the likely scenarios for our industry.
-It was well worth it, at least one of those conversations changed my approach to a particular negotiation and resulted in a much more positive outcome." – Michael Puscar, CEO of Oiga Technologies and a business.com community member.
+It was well worth it, at least one of those conversations changed my approach to a particular negotiation and resulted in a much more positive outcome." – Michael Puscar, CEO of Oiga Technologies.

 "Remember that your survival hinges on agility….
 In a crisis, your company's survival hinges on your ability to mobilize and inspire your talent.
 Your decisions and actions determine whether your people will be an asset or a liability.
 Ideally, your talent ensures adaptation by quickly developing and implementing a new operating model … While it's hard to manage panic and the impulse to make knee-jerk decisions, objectivity will be your saving grace.
 You can maximize strategic performance by crafting an aligned talent strategy that empowers your employees to handle the execution themselves.
-Mitigate your chances for failure and ensure success by using analytics and data to design your teams and hire the right people in each position." – Alphonso Cheponis, president and talent optimization consultant at Straightline Consulting Group and a business.com community member.
+Mitigate your chances for failure and ensure success by using analytics and data to design your teams and hire the right people in each position." – Alphonso Cheponis, president and talent optimization consultant at Straightline Consulting Group.